dreamzmaster/fear-core-dev/README.md

 ```

 The `lint-report` task uses the exact same rules which the `lint` task does, giving you a summary on all rules which have errors or warnings, aggregating the number of issues.

-This can be helpful as an overview of linting problems so that you can prioritise which rule's errors should be fixed first.

 ### Running unit tests